-The technical rationale should refer to baseline figures and IUCN categories: extinct (EX); Extinct in the wild (EW); Critically endangered (CR); Endangered (EN); Vulnerable (VU); Near threatened (NT); and Least Concern (LC).
+The technical rationale should refer to IUCN categories and baseline figures.
+The original text, and the suggested addition to the target could be expressed in terms of movement between the IUCN categories: extinct (E); Extinct in the wild (EW); Critically endangered (CR); Endangered (EN); Vulnerable (VU); and Near threatened (NT).